tock/tock/doc/courses/sosp/application.md

 #### Nindedof

-The interface in `ninedof.h` is used to read acceleration or magnetic field strength from the [FXOS8700CQ](http://www.nxp.com/products/sensors/6-axis-sensors/digital-sensor-3d-accelerometer-2g-4g-8g-plus-3d-magnetometer:FXOS8700CQ).
+The interface in `userland/libtock/ninedof.h` is used to read acceleration or magnetic field strength from the [FXOS8700CQ](http://www.nxp.com/products/sensors/6-axis-sensors/digital-sensor-3d-accelerometer-2g-4g-8g-plus-3d-magnetometer:FXOS8700CQ).
 (Note that Hail's hardware implementation of the Ninedof does not include the